emmanuelrosa/erosanix/README.md

 - **makeDesktopIcon** - The counter-part to makeDesktop from Nixpkgs; Used to scale the provided icon and install it in $out/usr/share
 - **nvidia-offload-wrapper** - Wraps the given package so that it renders on an NVIDIA GPU using NVIDIA's offload rendering.
 - **mkmupen64plus** - Creates a launcher script to run a N64 game using *mupen64plus*.
 Also created a corresponding menu item.
+- **composeAndApply** - Applies the functions in the list to the argument.

 ### NixOS modules